ImKKingshuk/LockKnife/README.md

 ## Disclaimer

-🌟🌟🌟 "The developer of `LockKnife : The Ultimate Android Password Tool` is not responsible for any misuse or illegal activities conducted with this tool.
+🌟🌟🌟 "The developer of **LockKnife: The Ultimate Android Password Tool** is not responsible for any misuse or illegal activities conducted with this tool.
 Use at your own risk." 🌟🌟🌟

 ### Note

 Password recovery tools should only be used for legitimate purposes and with proper authorization.
 Using such tools without proper authorization is illegal and a violation of privacy.
 Ensure proper authorization before using LockKnife for password recovery or data extraction.
 Always adhere to ethical hacking practices and comply with all applicable laws and regulations.

 ## Acknowledgments

-`LockKnife : The Ultimate Android Password Tool` is developed for research and educational purposes.
+**LockKnife: The Ultimate Android Password Tool** is developed for research and educational purposes.
 It should be used responsibly and in compliance with all applicable laws and regulations.
 The developer of this tool is not responsible for any misuse of this tool.

 Feel free to contribute to the project by reporting issues or submitting pull requests!